mahelika/simple-MERN-chatApp/README.md

-# MERN Chat App
+# Chat App

-A simple chat application built using the **MERN stack** (MongoDB, Express, React, Node.js).
+A simple CRUD application.
 This app allows users to create, edit, and delete chat messages.
 It provides basic CRUD functionality for chat messages, and the app stores data in a MongoDB database.

 ## Features